On today’s episode, I’m tackling H is for Halibut and Habitat.

 Listen here or download on iTunes or Google Play.

-But first I want you to subscribe to GFBO on iTunes and give me a five-star rating or four whatever because you know how cool this podcast is.
+But first, please subscribe to GFBO on iTunes and give me a five-star rating because you know how cool this podcast is.

-Alright so Two weeks ago, I bought two pounds of fresh wild Alaskan halibut.
+Two weeks ago, I bought two pounds of fresh wild Alaskan halibut.
 FedEx brought the fish to my doorstep overnight.
-It was pearly white, glistening and smell clean and fresh.
+It was pearly white, glistening, and smelled clean and fresh.
 My first thought wasn’t about how I would prepare it, but that I wished I’d bought more!
-At the time I ordered two pounds seemed like a lot of fish for two people.
-I mean four-ounce portions is what I normally eat so we would have four meals right?
-But inside that box, those four eight ounce portions didn’t look like much at all.
+When I ordered two pounds seemed like a lot of fish for two people.
+I mean, four-ounce portions are what I normally eat, so we would have four meals, right?
+But inside that box, those four eight-ounce portions didn’t look much.

-Every Spring when I order wild Alaska halibut, I swear it is the.
-Best.
-Fish. and that I could eat it every day.
-And Elvis says, you’d get tired of it.
-But I just shake my head no and think you’re wrong.
+Every Spring, I order wild Alaskan halibut.
+I swear it is the best fish and that I could eat it every day.
+Elvis says you’d get tired of it, but I shake my head no.

-Halibut can be found in both the North Atlantic, North Pacific, and Greenland.
+Halibut can be found in the North Atlantic, North Pacific, and Greenland.

-Pacific Halibut are found in Alaska and Canada are considered good alternatives by Seafood Watch and best choice by Environmental Defense Fund.
+Pacific Halibut found in Alaska and Canada are considered good alternatives by Seafood Watch and the best choice by the Environmental Defense Fund.
 And hey get this, as a side note, halibut is both wild and farm raised.
-Not that that should surprise you since more than half the fish we eat is farmed.
-We don’t farm halibut in Alaska but it is farmed in Canada.
-The farmed halibut doesn’t get the nod of approval for best choice at Seafood Watch because its feed is mostly wild fish and that my friends
+That should not surprise you since more than half the fish we eat is farmed.
+We don’t farm halibut in Alaska, but it is farmed in Canada.
+The farmed halibut doesn’t get the nod of approval for best choice at Seafood Watch because its feed is mostly wild fish, and that my friends, is problematic.

 Now the halibut in the North Atlantic is a problem because of overfishing.

-Get this, according to Seafood Watch, Atlantic halibut are expected to recover by the year 2056.
-But the peeps at Monterey Bay Aquarium aren’t exactly feeling all warm and fuzzy about this.
+According to Seafood Watch, Atlantic halibut are expected to recover by 2056.
+But the folks at Monterey Bay Aquarium aren’t exactly feeling all warm and fuzzy about this.

 If it’s harvested from the North Pacific or Greenland then yes.
 In moderation.
 And if you can afford it.

 The halibut we buy and eat in restaurants and at the market are landed on large commercial boats using a bottom longline.
-Other methods to fish halibut are bottom gill nets or trawls which produce a lot of bycatch.
-So that ‘s not sustainable.
-And remember I did B is for Bycatch a few months ago.
+Other methods of fishing halibut are bottom gill nets or trawls, which produce a lot of bycatch, so that‘s not sustainable.
+And remember, I did B is for Bycatch a few months ago.
 So you can go back to iTunes or the GFBO site to listen to all that if you need more information.

 Halibut are graded by size on the boat.
-Halibut range from 10-20 pounds, 20-30 pounds, and 40-50 pounds.
+They range from 10-20 pounds to 20-30 pounds and 40-50 pounds.
 Most are in the 20-30-pound range.
 Fishermen remove the head, creating a product called H & G for headed and gutted, and then take the H&G fish to the docks for further processing.

-I personally have never fished for halibut.
-So I reached out to my friend Tammy who works at Copper River Seafoods in Anchorage Alaska who has gone halibut fishing.
+I have never fished for halibut, so I reached out to my friend Tammy, who works at Copper River Seafoods in Anchorage, Alaska, and has gone halibut fishing.
 Tammy says it’s her favorite type of fishing.
 And if I knew a bit more about this software editing, you would be listening to Tammy tell her experience instead of me.
-Be patient my listeners, interviews are coming to Green Fish Blue Oceans.
+Be patient, my listeners; interviews are coming to Green Fish Blue Oceans.

-So if you’ve ever bottom fished for any species, then you know the drill.
-Drop the weighted bait until it hits the ocean bottom, or in the case of halibut, the ocean shelf.
+So, if you’ve ever bottom-fished for any species, you know the drill.
+Drop the weighted bait until it hits the ocean bottom or, in the case of halibut, the ocean shelf.
 And then you wait.
 And wait.

 So when can you buy fresh halibut?